-The following questions have been prepared to facilitate discussion about the implications of your findings in this section for how policies and practices shape teaching and learning on campus among the members of your task force, committee, or planning group.
+The following questions have been prepared to facilitate discussion about the implications of your findings in this section for how policies and practices shape teaching and learning in your department.
 They will also help you to think about the process of changing these policies and practices.